hamzaoglu29/AirportJam/README.md

 1. Start the game from the Unity editor or build and run the executable
 2. Select a level to begin
-3. Click on a plane to select it
+3. Click on a plane to move it
-4. Click on a destination tile to move the plane
-5. Plan your moves strategically to complete the level objectives
+4. Plan your moves strategically to complete the level objectives

 ## Contributing